drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_17.md

 # OR 3: Lesson Plan Lecture 1
-## Extensive Form Games
+## Random events and incomplete information

 ### Aims of lecture

-At the end of this lecture students will be to:
+At the end of this lecture students will be able to:

-- Represent a game in normal form;
+- Represent games of incomplete information in extensive form;
-- Represent lack of information withing a normal form game;
+- Represent games of incomplete information in Bayesian normal form;

 ### Timeline

 #### Before the lecture

-- NA
+- Invite students to play some one shot games online (with incomplete information).

 #### During the lecture

-- 0:20 mins
+- 0:5 mins

-    - VK: Introduction (what is game theory and 2/3rds of average game.)
+    - VK: Recap
     - Students: Listen

-- 20:30 mins
+- 5:10 mins

-    - VK: Lecture on Normal Form representations
+    - VK: Discuss results
     - Students: Listen

-- 30:35 mins
+- 10:25 mins

-    - VK: Solution to 2/3rds of average game
+    - VK: Lecture on extensive form game representation of games with incomplete information
-    - Students: Listen (recieve chocolat)
+    - Students: Listen

-- 35:40 mins
+- 25:30 mins

-    - VK: Whole class activity (what about lack of information?)
+    - VK: Discussion about representing this in Bayesian normal form game.
-    - Students to try and figure out how to deal with lack of information.
+    - Students: Listen

-- 40:45 mins
+- 30:45 mins

-    - VK: Lecture on lack of information.
+    - VK: Lecture on Bayesian normal form games
     - Students: Listen

 - 45:50 mins